Erdoğan Çınar

 Erdoğan Çınar is a Turkish writer known for promoting Ishikism.
 He has written extensively on Alevism, Bektashism, the history of religion, Turkish history and archaeology, and many other topics.
 Although proponents of Ishikism heavily depend on Erdoğan Çınar's works, others have criticized his works as historical revisionism or pseudohistory.

 Views on Alevism

-In 2004, Erdoğan Çınar published his seminal book Aleviliğin Gizli Tarihi ("The Secret History of Alevism"), which claimed that Alevism is in fact the oldest religion in the world.
+In 2004, Erdoğan Çınar published his seminal book Aleviliğin Gizli Tarihi ("The Secret History of Alevism"), which claimed that Alevism is the oldest religion in the world.
 As the "First and True Religion" of the world, Çınar claims that Alevism is the main source of all other religions and beliefs in the world: